 A rough demo of my Blues For Lester score for mid-size jazz ensemble has been created.
 It was done in Sibelius with only the 6 horn lines.
 The solo section and measures in the score where the drums and rhythm section are featured were left out.
 The demo can enable one to get an idea of what the horn writing sounds like.
 Of course, it will sound much better with a real band.

-Thanks to assistance from George Spicka (composer friend in the Baltimore Jazz Alliance), my hand-written score for Blues for Lester has been put into Sibelius software.
+My hand-written score for Blues for Lester has been put into Sibelius.
+Thanks to George Spicka (composer friend in the Baltimore Jazz Alliance) for his help.
 This piece is for jazz soloist, 5 horns, and rhythm section.
 Flexible instrumentation is used to enable the music to be played by many configurations of instruments.
 The Blues for Lester page on my website has a link to the ensemble score.
 Bands that are interested in playing this piece can write to me from the Contact page.